 I remember the first time we got a full-suspension bike.
-It was a WalMart special, so we got a great deal on it, and road the snot out of it (took about 3 months to wear it out riding it around the city.. the crank was hanging out of it)
+It was a Walmart special, so we got a great deal on it, and rode the snot out of it (took about 3 months to wear it out riding it around the city.. the crank was hanging out of it)

-The advantage with full suspension is that it provides incredible cushioning on extremely violent terrain.
-So for those crazy times that you decide to throw yourself face first off of a cliff, the bike can help absorb the impact.
+The advantage of full suspension is that it provides incredible cushioning on extremely violent terrain.
+So for those crazy times that you decide to throw yourself face-first off of a cliff, the bike can help absorb the impact.

 26″ Wheel Vs 29-ers Vs 27.5

-One of the neatest advancements in the sport of mountain biking are all of the new 29″ wheels to hit the market.
+One of the neatest advancements in the sport of mountain biking is all of the new 29″ wheels to hit the market.

 The 29-er was first invented nearly 15 years ago, by an enterprising adventurer who noticed that road bikes went faster, thanks, in part, to the taller wheel that road bikes use.
 So, he built a mountain bike with special tires that let the mountain biker get the speed advantage of taller wheels, with the width of mountain bike tires.